sanderboer/puzzle/README.md

 # 2D Jigsaw Puzzle Game

 A fully-featured HTML5 canvas-based jigsaw puzzle game built with TypeScript and SCSS.
-Create puzzles from preset images or upload your own!
+Create puzzles from preset images or upload your own! **The game automatically saves your progress** - close your browser and return days later to continue exactly where you left off.

 ## 🎮 Gameplay